pkt1583/rag-experiment-accelerator/README.md

 ### 1. Run within a Development Container

 Using a development container will mean that all of the required software is installed for you.
-This will require WSL.
 For more information about development containers visit [containers.dev](https://containers.dev/)

 #### Install the Pre-Requisite Software